Share this

 Vable’s customisable, self-service solution, MyVable, is a perfect example of technology that is “fit for purpose”.
 It has the potential to revolutionise information delivery, change mindsets by presenting relevant, accurate, and personalised information.
 It’s designed to be simple so you empower your end-users to subscribe themselves to a range of newsletters, as well as create personal alerts from available topics.
 You can also:

-- Remove fear of missing out on knowledge by having all your resources in one place
+- Remove the fear of missing out on knowledge by having all your resources in one place

 - Increase engagement and encourage best practice by bringing people together